jimmylevell/crowd-overview/ObjectCounter/readme.md

 ### Object Detection

 ### Object Tracking
- The horizontal
-axis is MOTA, the vertival axis is IDF1, and the radius of the circle is HOTA
+Within the following graph the most resent object tracking algorithms are shown according to their performance.
+The horizontal axis is MOTA, the vertical axis is IDF1, and the radius of the circle is HOTA

 ![MOTA vs IDF1](../Documentation/ObjectDetectionPerformance.png)

 based on: https://arxiv.org/pdf/2202.13514.pdf

-Pedestrian Detection Challenge.
+As evaluation dataset the MOT challenge was being used.
+The MOT challenge is a benchmark for the detection of pedestrians.
 This benchmark contains 8 challenging video sequences (4 train, 4 test) in unconstrained environments.
 Tracking and evaluation are done in image coordinates.
-All sequences have been annotated with high accuracy, strictly following a well-defined protocol. based on https://motchallenge.net/data/MOT20/
+All sequences have been annotated with high accuracy, strictly following a well-defined protocol.

+based on https://motchallenge.net/data/MOT20/